Frequently Asked Questions

 Yes!
 Since we began in 1993, we’ve been guided by our mission statement.

-AgSafe – formerly known as the Farm and Ranch Safety and Health Association (FARSHA) seeks to reduce the number of incidents on farms and ranches in British Columbia through an active program of education, training and consultation in all regions of the province.
+AgSafe – formerly known as the Farm and Ranch Safety and Health Association (FARSHA) strives to create a safe and healthy work environment in BC agriculture through outreach and an active program of education, training and consultation in all regions of the province.

 If you are outside of BC or are not involved in agriculture, some of AgSafe’s resource materials may be available on a cost‑recovery basis please contact the AgSafe office for more information.